 If you find one, hold on with dear life.
 We all get emotional about our hair; it’s part of us!
 So if you don’t like the way something turned out, try a different stylist.
 There won’t be any hard feelings, because all anyone really wants is for you to be satisfied when you leave the salon.

-This is one of the things that truly made me fall in love with beauty.
 I watched client after client leave the salon with an unprecedented spring in their step.
-There is something so magical about the right blowout—it has transformative properties.
+There is something so magical about feeling good about your hair—it has transformative properties.
 Take note next time you leave the salon.
 How did you feel when you came in?
-How much more confident and powerful to do you feel now?
+How much more confident and powerful do you feel now?
+It's wellness.
+It's self-care.
 It’s such a simple change, but it really makes a difference.
-Cue the “blowing your mind” emoji.
+Do your thing.